 Click here to view the 2014 WHA Conference Program.

-(click on the picture to see the 2013 conference photos)
+(click on the picture to got to the conference registration page)

 The annual conference is usually held Wednesday through Saturday in mid-October and features over fifty sessions on all aspects of the American West, as well as tours to nearby historic sites.
 The location of the conference changes yearly, with recent conferences held in Denver, Lake Tahoe and Oakland.
 A highlight of the conference is the annual banquet where WHA awards are presented.
 Conference programs with registration information will be available online and mailed to members in July.
 2014 WHA Election Information